Did you know that for every RM4 that you spend on Google Ads Malaysia, you could earn up to RM32 in return?

 When you look at social media advertising, the people that you’re trying to reach are not actively looking for your products and services.
 They are not searching for the solution to their problem on social media sites.
-When you advertise to people that are not interested in your business, you’ll be wasting a huge sum of money without any results.
+When you advertise to people who are not interested in your business, you’ll be wasting a huge sum of money without any results.

-With paid search advertising like Google Ads, you’re getting your ads in front of people that are interested in your business.
+With paid search advertising like Google Ads, you’re getting your ads in front of people who are interested in your business.
 As your potential customers are searching for something specific, you would not be interrupting their browser experience and showing the answers they are looking for.

-Although many consider Google Ads as outbound advertising, we consider them as inbound marketing afford because you’re getting in front of people that already have the intent to associate with your products and services.
+Although many consider Google Ads as outbound advertising, we consider them as inbound marketing because you’re getting in front of people who already have the intent to associate with your products and services.
 Using Google Ads encourages your potential customers to come to you rather than needing you to haunt them.
 It is easier to position your business and earn money from your customers when you appear in front of them at the right time and place.

 You have complete control over your Google Ad campaigns